Preston-Landers/speakur-discussion/README.md

 speakur-discussion
 ==================

-This custom element (web component) provides a real-time discussion thread for any web page / article / resource.
+This custom HTML element (web component) provides a real-time discussion thread for any web page, article or other resource.

-The only server required is a free Firebase.com account to host the data.
+The only server that is required is a free Firebase.com account to host the data.
 All the comments and other data is stored on your Firebase account under your control.

 A free Firebase account has resource limits but these limits should be adequate for a typical blog or low traffic site.
 If you wish to use this on a high traffic site you may need to pay Firebase.